Malaysian Education

 Student Pass

 Type: StudyRequired for all international students.
-Valid for the duration of your study program and issued after receiving an approval letter from the Immigration Department.
+Valid for duration of study and essential in the step-by-step guide to study in Malaysia from Pakistan

 Cost Of Living in Malaysia